-- Videos must be a maximum of two minutes in length.
+Videos must be a maximum of three minutes in length.
 If you are using music in your video it will need to be music without copyright (free music without copyright can be found on the Internet).

-- Photos must be uploaded via the entry form and for videos you will be asked to provide a YouTube link.
+Photos must be uploaded via the entry form and for videos you will be asked to provide a URL link.

 Entries will be judged by the Study Abroad Competition Committee.
 There are five £50 Amazon vouchers to be won (four for semester/year abroad students and one for summer school students).

 The five winners will be confirmed here by the end of September 2018.
 Good luck and we look forward to receiving your entries!